 If your amicable divorce includes children, the court requires a child support guidelines worksheet to be drafted.
 The Jacobs Law Firm uses a family law software that calculates child support and is used by many Florida courts.
 The child support calculations include health insurance, daycare expenses, the parties’ gross incomes, and deviations for which party is claiming the child tax credit for the year.
 With an uncontested divorce in Florida with child many litigants choose to pay child support directly with the option of registering with the State Disbursement Unit should the payor fail to make timely child support payments.

 Ultimately, an uncontested divorce in Florida with child is a process that generally is affordable and can help prevent lasting damage to family relationships.
-As an uncontested divorce attorney in Lake County FL and in Orlando, it is important to help clients resolve their marital issues amicably.
-When you need us, call Jacobs Law Firm at 407-310-5636.
-We are here to help you.
+As an uncontested divorce attorney in Lake County FL and in Orlando, it is important to help divorce clients resolve their marital issues amicably.
+When you need us, call Jacobs Law Firm uncontested divorce attorney at 407-335-8113.
+We are here to help you negotiate and litigate.